kubowania/connect-four/README.md

 * You will take your go as player One
 * You will not be allowed to go in squares that are not at the bottom of the grid, or do not have a taken square under it
 * Once your go is taken and you did not win, It will be player Two's go
-* The gamer will continue until a winning combination of four is reached by player One or player Two, or until the grid is full
+* The gamer will continue until a winning combination of four is reached by player One or player Two, or until the grid is full and no winning combination was found.